Logging Package

 Cause: Context not properly propagated.

-Solution: Ensure context flows through call chain:
+Solution: Ensure context flows through the call chain and pass it when you log:

 func handler(w http.ResponseWriter, r *http.Request) {

-ctx := r.Context() // Get context with trace
+ctx := r.Context() // Context carries trace from middleware

 result := processRequest(ctx)